What Was Always Within Her

 The hibiscus does not apologise

-for being vivid.
+for being vibrant.

 And neither, now, do you.